codio-templates/guides-assessments-demo/.guides/content/HTML-test-2847.md

 ## Explanation
 The above example shows how to use libraries to help build more complex testing scenarios.
 The test file is `challenge4/test4.js`.

-It uses the Cheerio package to read and process the HTML into a DOM structure that can then be queried with jquery syntax.
+It uses the cheerio package to read and process the HTML into a DOM structure that can then be queried with jquery syntax.

 Processing this, and especially more complex HTML, would be painful to code from scratch.

-### Source File Info
+### Source file info

 | Source code information|  |
 | :------ | :----------- |